-The rare books in the RCP library collections – some 20,000 titles printed before the year 1900 – are historically important for many reasons.
+The rare books in the heritage library collections – some 20,000 titles printed before the year 1900 – are historically important for many reasons.
 Most obviously, there are the text and images they contain: works like Vesalius’ anatomy of the human body, or William Harvey’s description of the circulation of the blood.
 But these books are also used for research into intellectual, social and economic history by examining the marks left by the people who used the books: their notes and annotations, and the book bindings that were put on the pages to make the books usable and attractive.

 Recently, one particular binding caught my eye.
 This book is covered in two different kinds of prepared animal skin: parchment and tawed skin.
 It’s the parchment – the greenish area – that first stands out when you see the book.

 The parchment has been recycled from a previous life in a church service book of text and musical chant.
 You can see the musical staves and the handwritten notes and words in ‘gothic’-looking medieval handwriting.

 It was entirely usual for bookbinders to save costs and increase their profit margin by reusing discarded manuscripts that might have fallen apart or fallen out of use as part of new bindings.
 However, this bookbinder didn’t leave the manuscript in its original state: it was overpainted in a bright green shade.
 Today, much of this paint has faded or rubbed away, but in some areas we can still how striking it must originally have looked.

 As well as painting the manuscript waste, the binder also decorated it by pressing heated metal tools into the cover of the book, a technique known as blind tooling.
 This book has lines arranged in a hatched or lozenge design, and the double-headed Habsburg imperial eagle in rows of three.